rsdoiel/rsdoiel.github.io/blog/2022/11/17/revealing-pandoc-ast.md

     , Space
 ```

-If you prefer to can also convert it to JSON for similar effect.
+If you prefer JSON over Haskell use `--to=json` for similar effect.
 Here's
 an example piping through [jq](https://stedolan.github.io/jq/).

 ```